Lee-Yang formalism for phase transitions of interacting fermions using tensor networks: Introduction

 Equilibrium phase transitions can be understood through the Lee-Yang zeros of the partition function in the complex plane of the control parameter, such as an applied magnetic field or the inverse temperature~\cite{leeYang1952StatisticalI,leeYang1952StatisticalII,fisher1965nature,blythe2003theleeyang,bena2005statistical}.
-As the system size is increased, the zeros approach the points on the real axis, where phase transitions occur.
-In recent years, these ideas have been extended to a wide range of non-equilibrium situations, including phase transitions in quantum many-body systems after a quench~\cite{heyl2013dynamical,Zvyagin2016,peotta2020determination,brange2022dynamical} and dynamical phase transitions in glass formers~\cite{Hedges2009,Flindt2013}.
-In these nonequilibrium settings, the role of the partition function is played by the Loschmidt amplitude or by moment generating functions, whose complex zeros signal the occurrence of phase transitions in the thermodynamic limit.
+As the system size increases, the zeros approach the points on the real axis, where phase transitions occur.
+In recent years, these ideas have been extended to a wide range of nonequilibrium situations, including phase transitions in quantum many-body systems after a quench~\cite{heyl2013dynamical,Zvyagin2016,peotta2020determination,brange2022dynamical} and dynamical phase transitions in glass formers~\cite{Hedges2009,Flindt2013}.
+In these nonequilibrium settings, the role of the partition function is played by the Loschmidt amplitude or by moment-generating functions, whose complex zeros signal the occurrence of phase transitions in the thermodynamic limit.
 In addition to these theoretical developments, Lee-Yang zeros have been determined in several recent experiments~\cite{Binek1998,Wei2012,Peng2015,Brandner2017,Francis2021,Matsumoto2022,Gao2024}.

-The Lee-Yang formalism of phase transitions has been recently further developed~\cite{kist2021leeyang,vecsei2022leeyang,vecsei2023leeyang} by extending earlier works on equilibrium phase transitions~\cite{deger2018leeYang, deger2019determination, deger2020leeYang, deger2020leeYang2} to the quantum realm.
-In this approach, the central object are the complex values for which the moment generating function of the order parameter vanishes.
-In this this approach, the dominant zeros are extracted from the high cumulants of the order parameter, which can be evaluated numerically or even measured in experiments~\cite{Brandner2017}.
+The Lee-Yang formalism of phase transitions has been recently further developed~\cite{kist2021leeyang,vecsei2022leeyang,vecsei2023leeyang} by extending earlier studies on equilibrium phase transitions~\cite{deger2018leeYang, deger2019determination, deger2020leeYang, deger2020leeYang2} to the quantum realm.
+In this approach, the central quantities are the complex values for which the moment-generating function of the order parameter vanishes.
+The dominant zeros are extracted from the high cumulants of the order parameter, which can be evaluated numerically or even measured in experiments~\cite{Brandner2017}.
 By extrapolating the position of the zeros to the thermodynamic limit, the boundaries between competing phases can be identified.
 So far, this approach has focused on lattices of interacting spins~\cite{kist2021leeyang,vecsei2022leeyang,vecsei2023leeyang}.
 However, implementing it for interacting fermions~\cite{yamamoto2009dense,fodor2019trying} would be the next natural development for this Lee-Yang formalism.